 If the wardrobe is starting from scratch for the year, keep it simple.
 Two or three oversized graphic tees from the Summer Collection or Dark Haven.
 One or two pairs of baggy sweatpants that work across multiple tops.
 One acid wash piece from the Metal Acid Wash Collection for days when plain feels boring.

 That's genuinely enough.
-The combinations repeat without looking repetitive; nothing needs special treatment to look good, and you're covered from a 9 am lecture to wherever the evening takes you.
+The combinations repeat without looking repetitive, nothing needs special treatment to look good, and you're covered from a 9 am lecture to wherever the evening goes.